TwoFistedJustice/square-pie/docs/catalog_item.md

 - It will be set automatically when you instantiate an item.
 The default is Regular.
 But you can change the default by changing configuration.auto_set_appointment_service to false.
 - You can use the old fashioned setter.
-- You can use the spawn method.
+- You can use the make method.
 Don't look for the methods in the code.
 They are built by javascript gnomes that live in the repo.

 ```js
 let somevar = item.spawn();